jonathanyeong/personal-website/content/blog-posts/wrapping-rake-task-in-gem.md

 This means we won't have random tars that we can't open living in the tmp folder.

+Now we want to extract the tars and place the extracted files in the tmp folder.

 How do we load this in Rails?

 What can we do next with this?